Orlando-pt/ads/docs/report.md

 - Positive Consequences:
     - It guarantees that the responsibility of instantiating new objects are deferred to another source only responsible for creating those objects.
     - Simplifies the creation process of complex objects, abstracting that implementation.
-        In case the way the objects are instantiated changes, we can just swap the implementation of the builder pattern without affecting code that relies on that same builder.
+    - In case the way the objects are instantiated changes, we can just swap the implementation of the builder pattern without affecting code that relies on that same builder.
+- Negative Consequences:
+    - A builder pattern introduces new classes, making it yet another piece of code to maintain.
+    - Finding the common interface of a builder can be difficult if the object it’s trying to create is not the best one or it’s not final.